-BOSTON HARBOR MASSACHUSETTS – The original lighthouse here, built in 1716, was the first in what would become the United States, and most likely the first built in the new world.
-The seventy-foot stone tower was built on Lantern Island (later renamed Little Brewster) and was at first lit by candles.
-The first lighthouse fog signal, in this case a cannon, was used here as early as 1719.
-The lighthouse was severely damaged by fire in 1751, and the repaired tower was almost totally destroyed by the occupying British army in the early years of the American Revolution.
+BOSTON HARBOR MASSACHUSETTS – The original lighthouse here, built in 1716, was the first in what would become the thirteen colonies and later the United States.
+Many sources will state that the lighthouse here now is the oldest in the country, but that is incorrect.
+A seventy-foot stone tower was built on Lantern Island (later renamed Little Brewster) and was at first lit by candles.
+This original lighthouse was severely damaged by fire in 1751, and the repaired tower was almost totally destroyed by the occupying British army in the early years of the American Revolution.
 At the close of the war, in 1783, a new 75-foot rubble-stone lighthouse, the one that still stands, was constructed by the Colony of Massachusetts, thus making it one of the two pre-1789 towers that remain today.
 In 1809, reinforcing iron hoops were placed around the tower.
+The first lighthouse fog signal, in this case a cannon, was used here as early as 1719.
 A fog bell replaced the cannon in 1851.
 The tower was raised to its present 89-foot height in 1859, the year a Second Order rotating Fresnel lens was installed.
 A brick lining was also installed in 1859, and the keeper’s house that remains today was built.
 This light remains the property of the Coast Guard, and in honor of its being the site of America’s first lighthouse, it is the only U.S. lighthouse still staffed by Coast Guard personnel.

 BRANT POINT – NANTUCKET ISLAND MASSACHUSETTS – The first lighthouse on this part of the island was built in 1746.
 It was the second lighthouse built in New England following the one in Boston harbor.
 Perhaps no other lighthouse site in the country has had more individual towers over the course of its history.
 At least nine different lighthouses have been built here since the original, at least five of them before 1790.
 No detailed description survives of the wooden 1746 lighthouse, which burned down in 1757, likely the result of an oil fire which destroyed many early wooden structures.
 The second lighthouse, also of wood construction, was destroyed in a storm in 1774.
 The rebuilt lighthouse burned again in 1783; built in 1786, the next was destroyed in a storm two years later.
 The next lighthouse, built in 1788, was the one transferred to the new federal government under the auspices of the Act of 1789, although the transfer did not actually occur until 1795.
 Another new tower was built in 1825.
 This one was replaced yet again in 1856, when a 47-foot brick tower was built, along with a brick keeper’s residence.
 This bigger, stronger tower was needed to support the heavier lantern and Fresnel lens that was installed at that time.
 A portion of the 1856 tower, without the lens and lantern, still stands.
 This lighthouse served until 1900, when shifts in the shipping channel made it less useful.
 The present lighthouse, built in 1901, stands some 600 feet to the east of the many earlier structures, and is owned and operated by the Coast Guard.